 Variety Village is proud to be the home of several sport teams, all part of the Variety Village Athletic Club (VVAC).
-The VVAC gives children of all abilities the chance to be active, competitive and discover their potential.
+The VVAC gives athletes of all abilities the opportunity to be active and competitive to the best of their ability.

 Wall of Fame